arun-goud/Wintermelon/README.md

 # Wintermelon
-***Wintermelon*** is a C# workaround that emulates dual/multi monitor lockscreen feature in Windows 10/11.
+***Wintermelon*** is a C# console app-based workaround that emulates dual/multi monitor lockscreen feature in Windows 10/11.
 The ability to duplicate lockscreen existed until Windows 7 but Windows 10 & 11 have chosen to forgo this feature by displaying the lockscreen only on primary (or main) display while the secondary (or non-main) displays go black.

 The name ***Wintermelon*** is an acronym with 2 possible expansions: